cop3402fall19/syllabus/projects/README.md

 Your project needs a Makefile for automatic grading.
 This will allow your software to be built by running `make` at the root of your project.
 The provided Makefile will compile and link all .c files in the root of your project repository and produce an executable called `simplec`.
 The names of your .c files are irrelevant.

+First go to your repo.

+    cd ~/project-USERID
+    # OR (but not both)
+    cd /vagrant/project-USERID

 Copy the provided Makefile into your source code repository.

-    cd ~/project-USERID
     cp ~/syllabus/projects/make/Makefile ./

 Commit the Makefile to your repository.
 A commit saves changes to the source repository in a log.